namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 ## Worse Than No Code
 UML?
 No Code?
 That was crap.
 Here is no code take two.

+## Hiring advice
+The last talk I attended, by Arturo Natella [17] was about how most job postings cause the right people to self filter in their ambiguity.
+Lines like "Other duties" are read like "we havent figured out this role yet" .
+And that often there is a skill wall a "Big List" you are not actually interviewed against.
+This was less about AI than AI hiring because he was showing a few real job descriptions and then how he would change them.
+He called this
+"Key Performance Objectives" or KPOs, like an analog to KPIs.
 # References
 1. Ivan @ datasaur.ai
 2. https://www.theatlantic.com/app/webview/687022/